urbste/OpenImuCameraCalibrator/Readme.md

 Tested on Ubuntu 18.04 and 20.04. and 22.04

 1. Clone and build [OpenCV](https://github.com/opencv/opencv) >= 4.5.0 **with** [contrib](https://github.com/opencv/opencv) modules.
-Latter are needed for Aruco marker detection. or on Ubuntu 22.04 just install it from apt:
+Latter are needed for Aruco marker detection.
+On Ubuntu 22.04 you can also just install it from apt:
 ``` bash
 sudo apt-get install libopencv-dev libopencv-contrib-dev
 ```